ETC100/TMB_high/README.md

 3. Use the soft thresholding presented by statistics, this method will be mainly discussed here

 # Soft thresholding determination
-We assumed that there is only data for TMB score and microsatellite stability status, without data for ICI outcomes According to the previous reference, when high TMB scores cause, MSI (microsatellite instability) may casue (<20%), however, when MSI caused, high TMB scores are highly probably cause (>80%).
+We assumed that there is only one dimension TMB score data without ICI outcomes in a big dataframe, which is calculated by filtered VCF file, with no germline or low-quality variants.
-Here, I used WES and a unofficial panel covering 3.2 Mb gene exon regions.
+Here, I used WES and a unofficial panel covering 2.01 Mb gene exon regions.
 The first thing is to verfy the "consistence" between TMB scores from WES and unofficial panel.
 ```R
 ## cosine similarity
 df <- read.table('TMB_score_WES.txt', sep='\t', header = TRUE)